 If you see a bulletin board, put up some cards.
 Distributing business cards on community bulletin boards is one Guerrilla marketing tactic that, when added to other initiatives, can increase visibility and ultimately income and sales.

 About 62% of consumers search online for reviews and information before purchasing a product.

 And word-of-mouth doesn’t stop after just one interaction.
 One person will share it with another, and that person will tell someone else.
 Then that person will continue the chain and spread the word further.

 Statistics show that word-of-mouth works, because people trust their friends and family more than they trust advertisements.

 The more passionate your ‘fans’ are about you, the more likely they will share your brand.
 The passing of information through word-of-mouth is powerful in generating new customers without additional marketing cost.
 It has a way of reaching people that you might not have been able to connect with otherwise.

 Gift certificates/Gift cards

 People want the option to shop and buy whenever they want, whether it’s online or in person.
 Gift cards can allow them to do just that.

-Affiliate marketing is when online retailers pay commissions to other sites to promote them, and grow their revenue (actually both of their revenue).
+Affiliate marketing is when online businesses pay commissions to other sites to promote them, and sell them to their audience, growing both of their revenue.

 This is my initial list of marketing channels.
 Please review the list and let me know if something is missing.